rertzer/ft_cybersecurity_projects/rainfall/binary_protections.md

 - Strict user copy check is a Linux kernel configuration option.
 - It is used to harden memory copies between user and kernel space.
 - If enabled, it performs sanity checks at compilation time focussing on strcpy(), memcpy() functions families.
-- Those tests focusses on the length argument of the copy function, by having gcc prove that the argument is within bounds.
+- Those tests focusses on the length argument of the copy function, by having GCC prove that the argument is within bounds.

 # Grsecurity